multiduplikator/mikrotik_blocklist/README.md

 }
 ```

-Well, the let us try this with arrays - again taking it away from right after the fetching part.
+Well, the let us try this with arrays.
 Adding in a few more comments to make it easier to understand.
-Granted, there are some more corners that could be cut, but this way we know it worked if new_blocklist has 0 (zero) entries on exit, and we try to be memory efficient by reducing list entries as early as possible. **THE FOLLOWING WORKS MUCH(!!!)
-FASTER, ACTUALLY QUITE DECENT PERFORMANCE ALSO ON LARGER LISTS**.
-About 2min for two lists with some 26k entries each on a CCR-1036, for example.
+Granted, there are some more corners that could be cut, but this way we have indication that it worked if new_blocklist has 0 (zero) entries on exit, and we try to be memory efficient by reducing list entries as early as possible.
+This takes about 2min for two lists with some 26k entries each on a CCR-1036, for example.
 Since blocking does not deteriorate during this process, it is tolerable...
+**THE FOLLOWING WORKS MUCH(!!!)
+FASTER, ACTUALLY QUITE DECENT PERFORMANCE ALSO ON LARGER LISTS**

 ```
+# fetch the blocklist to file
+/tool fetch url="https://raw.githubusercontent.com/multiduplikator/mikrotik_blocklist/main/blocklist.rsc" mode=https

 # load blocklist
 /import file-name=blocklist.rsc